Instructional Websites for Life Skills Classrooms

 Switch-accessible program site.

-For this one, each student has a separately tracked account in your classroom:
+For these next two, each student has a separately tracked account in your classroom:

-Leveled phonics and spelling lessons.
+Leveled spelling and phonics lessons.
 If the usage statistics indicate that you do not actually access the accounts, they will be removed.
+(The phonics program is also available through an app installed on the classroom iPads.)
+There is an administrator login for each classroom, and each student will have their own login for their account.

-These next two are teacher resources in the main, and are not accessible by our families from home:
+These next three are teacher and specialist resources in the main, and are not accessible by our families from home:

 Super Teacher Worksheets